What is Friends of the Cheat?

 The main public parking is adjacent to the festival grounds; please follow signs off Route 26.
 Parking is donation based and the funds go towards improvements at the Festival Site.
 The Front Gate and Festival entrance is accessed from this parking area.

 This year we are asking festival goers to bring a non perishable food item to contribute to our Cheat Fest Food Drive .
-You can drop your donation at the Front/Back gates.
+You can drop your donation at the Front/Back gates or the Food for Preston tent.

 Where can I camp?